NimbusKit/threading/README.md

 License
 =======

-NimbusKit's Lock Store is licensed under the BSD three-clause license.
+NimbusKit's Threading is licensed under the BSD three-clause license.
 For a more permissive license (no redistribution of copyright notice, etc.), please contact Jeff at jverkoey@gmail.com for pricing.